codio-content/HTML_and_CSS-CSS/.guides/content/Cascading-Style-Sheets-824b.md

 |||definition
 # CSS : Cascading Style Sheet

-It is a standard language used to define look and formatting of a document written in a markup language.
+It is a standard language used to define the look and formatting of a document written in a markup language.
 Most of the time used to style web pages written in HTML.

 It is composed of 2 parts :